 All manuscripts should be submitted via Manuscript Central: https://mc.manuscriptcentral.com/joset.
 Authors can expect a first decision on manuscripts approximately six weeks after submission.

-The selection of manuscripts for publication is based on a double blind peer-review process.
+The selection of manuscripts for publication is based on a double anonymize peer-review process.
 All manuscripts are screened first by the editors.
 Manuscripts that do not meet all manuscript requirements, or that are not consistent with the aims and scopes of the journal, are not forwarded for peer review.
 In such cases, the submitting author is notified that the manuscript is not acceptable for JSET or is requested to make changes to the manuscript so that it meets requirements.